-To be able to win in this area, CRE owners need to up their game that can differentiate them from other so-working space providers.
-Some of the areas where CRE owners can improve their game are provided below.
+CRE Owners need to level up and differentiate themselves from co-working space providers.
+Some of the areas where CRE owners can improve their game are provided below:

 Use of Technology

-CREs owners have a unique advantage in being able to integrate such technologies into the building, a competitive advantage that cannot be availed off by tenants who cannot access such technologies at the building level.
-A complete closed loop system can provide new insights that can help develop new business models, revenue generation capabilities and cost containment opportunities.
+CRE owners have a unique advantage in being able to integrate such technologies into the building.
+A complete closed-loop system can provide new insights.
+This can help develop new business models, revenue generation capabilities and cost containment opportunities.

 Wellness & Well-Being